gitHu6-newb/FoldingAtAltitude/README.md

 34. Select "Schedule | Link a schedule to your runbook"

-35. Click "Create a schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and in the figure I have it set to check every 2 hours, then click "Create" [fig 21](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto7.gif)
+35. Click "Create a new schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and in the figure I have it set to check every 2 hours, then click "Create" [fig 21](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto7.gif)

 36. No need for "Parameters and run settings" so just click on "OK" This schedule should restart any and all VMs, even those you later create, whether it be in the same or different Resource Groups.
 If for some reason you need different schedules for different VMs, you can specifically target a VM by name in "Parameters and run settings."<br> Lastly, the "Jobs" blade is how you check what/when schedules have ran if you're curious.